estomagordo/wordle/README.md

 **words.txt**

-A general purpose English dictionary from which the collection of five-letter words is gathered.
-In the future, the actual dictionary used by the game might get used instead.
+A general purpose English dictionary from which the collection of five-letter words can be assembled.

+**five_words.py**

+The source of a smaller list of five-letter words.
+This is now the default choice.